MadhuraBelsare1/card-developer/docs/gettingstarted/certificates.md

 ### Production

 As a reminder, once the App is promoted to production, Fiserv security team generates customer specific client certificate.
 The issued certificate will be sent via secure email directly to the registered company admin.
-This process may take a few days to complete.
+This process may take up to ten days to complete.

 The Fiserv Card Services security team will sent the following (2) secure emails: